Optiwing logo

 So how can we use this to improve our SEO and content strategy?

 When writing an article, we try to keep the primary keyword in the title, meta description, and first paragraph.
-We’ll use keyword variations as H2's and organically sprinkle them throughout our content in a way that doesn't detract from the content but is consistent with normal speech or conversation.
+We'll use keyword variations as H2's and organically sprinkle them throughout our content in a way that doesn't detract from the content but is consistent with normal speech or conversation.
+Optiwing's AI Content Brief tool can help you build a structured outline based on your keyword group.

 Example Two: SEO Agency In The Real Estate Niche